This vegan-friendly Vegetable Korma is an easy, homemade curry that uses easy-to-find ingredients, and a simple step-by-step recipe.

 Guys, I’m a little obsessed with Indian curries.
 When I go more than a week without eating it, I start craving curry and can’t think about anything else.
 Last summer in Italy, I was surrounded by fresh homemade pasta– but after 8 days, all I wanted was curry.
 Ridiculous?
 Maybe– but my brain and belly didn’t care.

 As much as I love to gobble up Indian food on a regular basis, eating out constantly isn’t in my budget.
-Most of the time, pre-made jarred or boxed Indian curries leave me unsatisfied.
-The flavors just aren’t as intense, and often aren’t even correct.
+At first, to ease my curry-obsessed woes, I tried pre-made jarred sauces.
+And some of them were okay, but they were never FABULOUS.

 Gathering Ingredients for Vegetable Korma